shivanandhareddy/covidvaxinavailablity/README.md

 pip install winsound
 ```
 ## usage
-From apisethu or cowin apis this program gets data of avilable vaxins,it takes the district id's to get details avilablity of vaxin in the given particular district id's.
+From apisethu or co-win apis this program gets data of available vaccines,it takes the district id's to get details availability of vaccine in the given particular district id's.
 you can get your district id's by knowing your state id we can obtain it by using this link

 to get state id's we use :``` https://cdn-api.co-vin.in/api/v2/admin/location/states```